svg/svgo/CONTRIBUTING.md

 Our regression test suite includes larger SVGs that may take a long time to optimize and render, especially on older machines.
 If an SVG can not be optimized within 10 minutes in CI, then that indicates a significant performance problem that must be addressed.

+Regression fixtures, run output, and reusable screenshots are stored under the project-local `.cache/svgo-regression/` directory.
+Set `SVGO_REGRESSION_CACHE_DIR` to override its location.
+Screenshot filenames include the test-suite version, renderer, fixture name, and optimized SVG checksum so only compatible images are reused.

 > [!IMPORTANT]
 > Regression test results vary between hosts.
 It's not known why yet, but it's likely related to the host environment, such as system packages, drivers, or hardware.
 >